 William Minter is the editor of AfricaFocus Bulletin.
 He has been a writer, researcher, and activist since the mid-1960s, concentrating on African and global issues.
 He taught in Tanzania and Mozambique at the secondary school of the Mozambique Liberation Front (FRELIMO) in 1966-68 and 1974-76.
 He has worked with Africa News Service (now allAfrica.com ), the Washington Office on Africa , and other Africa-related groups.
 Since November 2020, he has served as a senior consultant with the new U.S.-Africa Bridge Building Project.

-Minter’s most recent book is No Easy Victories: African Liberation and American Activists over a Half Century, 1950-2000, co-edited by Gail Hovey and Charles Cobb, Jr.
+Minter studied at the University of Ibadan in Nigeria in 1961-62.
+He holds a Ph.D. in sociology and a certificate in African studies from the University of Wisconsin at Madison.
+Minter’s most recent book is No Easy Victories: African Liberation and American Activists over a Half Century, 1950-2000, co-edited with Gail Hovey and Charles Cobb Jr.